The Free Edinburgh Fringe Festival

 The Free Edinburgh Fringe Festival is a programme of free entry events that takes place at the Edinburgh Festival Fringe, the world's largest arts festival, each August.
-It is organised by the comedy promoter Laughing Horse, although it includes shows of different genres, and is one of several "free" festivals taking place in the city at that time, most of which incorporate the words free, fringe and/or festival in their title, often leading to confusion.
+It is organised by the comedy promoter Laughing Horse, although it includes shows of different genres.
+It used to be affiliated with the Free Fringe when it was initially launched, but since 2007 has operated as a separate entity.

 Free Edinburgh Fringe Festival venues are commonly independently run bars and nightclubs which create performance spaces in their premises for the duration of the Fringe Festival.
 Performers are allocated timeslots for free on the condition that they do not charge audiences an entry fee to watch the show.
 Although audience members are asked to make voluntary contributions at the end of the shows to help pay the performers expenses.

-Generally, Edinburgh Fringe shows are self-financing and the average run at the fringe can cost a performer £5000 in venue hire fees, publicity and accommodation.
-The aim of The Free Festival is to provide performers and festival goers with a cheaper alternative.
+Generally, Edinburgh Fringe shows are self-financing.
+The average run at the fringe can cost a performer £5000 in venue hire fees, publicity and accommodation - the aim of The Free Festival is to provide performers and festival goers with a cheaper alternative.

-Predominantly the shows are stand up comedy and sketch comedy but in recent years there has been an increase in theatre, cabaret, music, storytelling and children’s shows.
+Predominantly the shows are stand up comedy and sketch comedy, but the Free Edinburgh Fringe Festival also hosts theatre, cabaret, music, storytelling and children’s shows.